EvanForsythe/BB485/week07.md

 ### 1. A multiple sequences alignment of the protein sequences
 Unaligned sequences for the species are located at: `/shared/forsythe/BB485/Week07/input_files/`.
 Choose one file (at random) for your analysis.
 Check with your classmates to make sure you haven't choosen the same one.

 Run mafft from the command line to create a multiple sequence alignment.
-Hint: you may need to switch into your phylogenetics conda environment.

 ### 2. A phylogenetic tree inferred from the protein alignment